linchpin/mesh/README.md

 #### Familiar and Easy to Use

 Our goal is to stay as close to the core usability of WordPress as possible.
-Mesh Content editing is recognizable and simple to use.
+Mesh content editing is recognizable and simple to use.
 As you create new Sections for your content you will be presented with an interface similar to that utilized on default Pages and Posts.

 #### Extensible and Plays Well with Others